kp-sys/bg-splitter/README.md

 ## Note

-It forked from https://github.com/blackgate/bg-splitter.
+It was forked from https://github.com/blackgate/bg-splitter.
 Author no longer maintain this project.